 Beginning in 2011 the top speed in the three fastest classes was limited to 144 MPH.

-Five-point seat belts and two-layer racing suits are required.
-Helmets must be Snell SA2005 or SA2010, equipped with HANS devices or another FIA approved restraint system.
-Non-Halon, 10 lb. fire suppression systems are also required along with boots, gloves, etc.
+Five-point seat belts and two/three-layer racing suits not more than years old are required.
+Helmets must be Snell SA2010, or 2015 equipped with HANS devices or another FIA approved restraint system.
+Non-Halon, 10 lb. fire suppression systems are also required along with boots, gloves, etc. Seats must be approved aluminum or fiberglass/carbon fiber not more than five years old.

 Certain modifications and upgrades in mechanical components are permissible such as disc brakes, modern master cylinders, improved ignition and cooling systems, and "period" speed enhancing options, "export packages," etc. But these cars must maintain the original style engine, and displacement (bored up to .040 over).
 Alloy heads are not allowed unless factory equipment.
 Aluminum intake manifolds are allowed.
 Independent rear suspension cannot be added.
 Shocks may be modern and adjustable, but they must be in the original location.
 Suspension and steering arms should be stock pieces.
 Rack and pinion steering should not be installed.
 Suspension items may be reinforced.
-Fuel injections is not allowed, unless it is mechanical and installed by the factory.
+Fuel injection, turbo, and blowers are not allowed in any class, unless, perhaps, it is mechanical FI installed by the factory.

 The rules will be applied honestly and fairly.
 They are designed and administered to level the playing field (race track?).
 The basic rule for all classes is – one car will not be allowed a significant technical advantage over the other cars in that class.
 Many of the restrictions on the cars are designed to slow them down, like rim width, and make the Pan Am a safer event.
 Numerous accidents and serious injuries may threaten the continuation of the race.
 Good brakes, fresh seat belts, and a strong roll cage are imperative!